Female Vampire: Plot

 The plot revolves around Countess Irina von Karlstein (Lina Romay), a mute woman who needs sex like a vampire needs blood in order to stay alive.
 Without speaking, the Countess is able to hypnotize victims and lure them into transfixed erotic acts.
 In addition, she is able to fly from the scene quickly due to her bat-changing abilities.
 When new victims are found fatally drained of potency, and left scattered around the town, forensic scientist Dr. Roberts consults his colleague, Dr. Orloff, who confirms that a vampire is responsible.
-A female journalist and few others meet with the Countess and confront her about her ties to vampires in her family.
+A female journalist and few others meet the countess and confront her about her ties to vampires in her family.
 While the Countess tells the truth and admits that she is a vampire, few remain living to report the truth and warn other townspeople.
 The countess is also confronted by a psychic investigator who believes he is destined to become her lover and join her among the immortals.